 It’s not that cocoa is inherently bad for you; it’s just that cacao is more beneficial.
 Baking with either kind probably decreases some of the nutrients and antioxidants, but unfortunately research quantifying just how much is non-existent at this point.

-Bottom line: heating cacao or cocoa probably degrades some of the nutrients and lessens potent antioxidant effects.
+Bottom line: Heating cacao or cocoa degrades some of the nutrients and lessens potent antioxidant effects.
 But cacao is the ideal choice because it starts with more of them than cocoa.

 It’s not antioxidants or nutrients chocolate lovers should be obsessed about.
 It’s dairy.

 You probably already know that opting for darker chocolate is better for you.
 That stuff is made of much higher percentages of cacao (70 percent or more) than milk chocolate.
 The more cacao, the more nutrients and antioxidants.
 Milk chocolate – commonly found in chocolate chips and chocolate bars – has less.
 It also tends to have more sugar, dairy, and artificial sweeteners.